collective/collective.exportimport/README.rst

   * Update: Reuse and only overwrite imported data
   * Ignore: Create with a new id

-Imported content is initially created with ``invokeFactory`` using portal_type and id of the exported item before deserialing the rest of the data.
+Imported content is initially created with ``invokeFactory`` using portal_type and id of the exported item before deserializing the rest of the data.
-You can set additional values by specifying a dict ``factory_kwargs`` that will be passed to the facory.
+You can set additional values by specifying a dict ``factory_kwargs`` that will be passed to the factory.
 Like this you can set values on the imported object that are expected to be there by subscribers to IObjectAddedEvent.